-I would like to take this opportunity to thank my fellow Directors for their invaluable advice and stewardship of the Group through the challenges faced throughout FY2020.
-To all key management personnel and staff members of the Group, I deeply appreciate your tireless commitment and dedication to your work, even in difficult times.
-Your unwavering support is what will drive the Group's business further in creating sustainable value.
+I would like to take this opportunity to thank my fellow Directors for their invaluable advice and management of the Group in the face of the continued challenges throughout FY2021.
+To all our key management personnel and staff members, I sincerely appreciate the steadfast commitment and dedication to your work for the Group in spite of the difficulties we have faced.
+Your staunch support is what continues to drive the Group's business further in sustaining and growing value.

-Finally, on behalf of the Board, I sincerely thank all of our shareholders, customers, vendors, business partners and stakeholders for your continued support and trust throughout these challenging times.
-We stay prepared to surmount the challenges and look forward to strengthening our resilience in the coming financial year.
+Finally, on behalf of the Board, I would like to thank all of our shareholders, customers, vendors, business partners and stakeholders for your continued support and trust in us throughout these times of uncertainty.
+We remain vigilant in order to respond appropriately and effectively to the challenges ahead, and continue building our resilience in the upcoming financial year.